kevingstewart/f5_sslo_telemetry/observability-tools/loki-graphite-grafana/README.md

 7. **Import the Grafana configuration**<br />
 Once all observability services are up and running, you can access the Grafana dashboard at http://server-ip:3000 (where "server-ip" is the IP address of this server).
     <br />
-    a.
-Navigate to Configuration :: Data sources.
+    - Navigate to Configuration :: Data sources.
 Click the "Add data sources" button.
 Select **Graphite**.
 In the URL field, enter "http://[observability-server-ip]:88", where observability-server-ip is the IP address of this server (ex. http://10.1.10.30:88).
 Click the "Save & test" button to complete the data source import.
     <br />

-    b.
-Navigate to Configuration :: Data sources.
+    - Navigate to Configuration :: Data sources.
 Click the "Add data sources" button.
 Select **Loki**.
 In the URL field, enter "http://[observability-server-ip]:3100", where observability-server-ip is the IP address of this server (ex. http://10.1.10.30:3100).
 Click the "Save & test" button to complete the data source import.
     <br />

-    c.
-Navigate to Dashboards :: Manage.
+    - Navigate to Dashboards :: Manage.
 Click the Import button, and then copy the contents of the included config-grafana.json file into the window.
 Click Import again to complete the import process.
     <br />

 8. **Generate SSL Orchestrator Traffic**<br />